 Dietary Protein and Kidney Health

 For decades, it has been widely accepted by animal health care professionals that animals with kidney disease should be maintained with a low-protein diet.
 Kidney disease is a leading killer of domestic cats and has become a growing problem for dogs.
 The kidneys are the key filtration system for excreting the waste products of protein.
 When they do not function correctly, blood urea levels can reach proportions that are unsafe for the animal involved, causing the kidneys to become overworked.
 This can lead to kidney damage and dysfunction.
-In past and present years, veterinarians have maintained cats and dogs on low protein dry and canned diets when kidney disease is diagnosed or there is a concern that it is in the early stages.
-The idea of feeding a low protein diet is to reduce the work load of the kidneys and reducing BUN and creatinine levels.
+In past and present years, veterinarians have maintained cats and dogs on low protein dry and canned diets when the kidney disease is diagnosed or there is a concern that it is in the early stages.
+The idea of feeding a low protein diet is to reduce the workload of the kidneys and reducing BUN and creatinine levels.
 Unfortunately, there are several major disadvantages to this method.
 Cats and dogs that are switched to a low protein dry diet often become emaciated and seem to waste away and the animal becomes less resilient.
 In the past, this wasting was simply explained as a symptom of advancing kidney disease.
 In recent years, the question has arisen: is the wasting a product of the disease or the diet?
 Some veterinarians who prefer a natural approach have entertained the possibility of different forms of treatment and dietary management for animals with kidney disease.
 By way of their ability to think holistically, new understandings have come to light.

 The most fascinating and enlightening fact has been that dogs and cats fed a balanced raw diet seem to naturally maintain higher BUN, creatinine and have higher packed red blood cell volume (hematocrit) levels with no signs of kidney distress (increased thirst, anorexia, inability to concentrate urine, lethargy, etc.).
 High BUN and creatinine levels were traditionally associated with kidney disease and dysfunction.
-It was originally suggested that healthy BUN levels for dogs was between 25 to 30 mg/dl and creatinine between 0.5-1.6 ml/dl.
+It was originally suggested that healthy BUN levels for dogs were between 25 to 30 mg/dl and creatinine between 0.5-1.6 ml/dl.
 (Mg/dl means milligrams of material per 100 milliliters of blood.).
 BUN for cats is 14 to 36 mg/dl and creatinine 0.6-2.4 ml/dl.
-In 2003, Dr. Jean Dodds, DVM and Dr. Susan Wynn investigated the basic clinical parameters of 256 healthy dogs being fed a raw diet over at least 9 months when they discovered these key differences in raw fed dogs versus dogs fed a cereal-based diet.
+In 2003, Dr. Jean Dodds, DVM, and Dr. Susan Wynn investigated the basic clinical parameters of 256 healthy dogs being fed a raw diet over at least 9 months when they discovered these key differences in raw fed dogs versus dogs fed a cereal-based diet.
 Dr. Dodds has suggested that these levels be revised for animals eating raw diets.
-In my personal experience working as holistic veterinary assistant and homeopath in a clinical veterinary environment, I have come to the same discovery when reviewing blood results from hundreds of pets eating a variety of diets (mostly raw) and seen how their blood work changes as pets are switched from dry to raw foods.
+In my personal experience working as a holistic veterinary assistant and homeopath in a clinical veterinary environment, I have come to the same discovery when reviewing blood results from hundreds of pets eating a variety of diets (mostly raw) and see how their blood work changes as pets are switched from dry to raw foods.

 Why is this information significant to our discussion?
 We must examine the possible reasons why pets on raw can appear healthy when their blood work seems to tell a story of kidney distress.
 We must look at other key differences in the two ways of feeding to shed more light on the subject.